dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/skeleton/info.md

 ### Global Provider

-You can also use the global [Eufemia Provider](/uilib/usage/customisation/provider) to enable the underlaying skeletons.
+You can also use the global [Eufemia Provider](/uilib/usage/customisation/provider) to enable the underlying skeletons.
 You can even have multiple providers wrapped.

 ```jsx
 <Provider locale="nb-NO">